TLCFEM/suanPan-manual/docs/Library/Element/Special/Damper01.md

 # Damper01/Damper03

-Viscous Damper
+Viscous/Nonviscous Damper

-This damper uses **displacement** and **velocity** as inputs, not strain and strain rate, which means, element length is not used to compute strain or strain rate.
+This damper uses **displacement** and **velocity** as inputs, not strain and strain rate, which means element length is not used to compute strain or strain rate.

 ## Damper01

-This `Damper01` is a simple 2D viscous damper.
+This `Damper01` is a simple 2D viscous/nonviscous damper.

 See this [example](../../../Example/Structural/Dynamics/dynamic-analysis-of-a-portal-frame.md).